awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ```
 "environment" : [
-    { "name" : "string", "value" : "string" },
+    { "name" : "envName1", "value" : "envValue1" },
-    { "name" : "string", "value" : "string" }
+    { "name" : "envName2", "value" : "envValue2" }
 ]
 ```

+`executionRoleArn`
+When you register a job definition, you can specify an IAM role\.
+The role provides the Amazon ECS container agent with permissions to call the API actions that are specified in its associated policies on your behalf\.
+For more information, see [AWS Batch execution IAM role](execution-IAM-role.md)\.
+Type: String
+Required: No

 `image`
-The image used to start a container\.
+The Docker image used to start a job\.
 This string is passed directly to the Docker daemon\.
 Images in the Docker Hub registry are available by default\.
 You can also specify other repositories with `repository-url/image:tag`\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, underscores, colons, periods, forward slashes, and number signs are allowed\.
 This parameter maps to `Image` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `IMAGE` parameter of [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 Docker image architecture must match the processor architecture of the compute resources that they're scheduled on\.
 For example, ARM\-based Docker images can only run on ARM\-based compute resources\.
 + Images in Amazon ECR repositories use the full `registry/repository:tag` naming convention\.
 For example, `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app:latest`
 + Images in official repositories on Docker Hub use a single name \(for example, `ubuntu` or `mongo`\)\.